Clearing price distributions in call auctions

 This difference is explained by the number of orders that can be expected around $\mathbb{E}X$.
 In the case $F_A=F_B$, $\mathbb{E}X$ lies around $x_E=10$ and all orders lie around $10$.
 In cases where the locations of $F_A$ and $F_B$ differ, $\mathbb{E} X$ lies between them, while buy orders concentrate around a lower price and sell orders around a higher one.
 In that situation fewer orders lie around $\mathbb{E}X$ and consequently the clearing price is impacted more significantly in such regions; by contrast, in regions where orders are more concentrated, the clearing price is less easily moved.
-Comparing with Smith \ea\ \cite{Smithetal03}, their model produces an almost linear price impact function for a situation in which there is a large accumulation of orders near the market price and a very concave price impact function with lower levels of accumulation near the market price.
+Comparing with \cite{Smithetal03}, their model produces an almost linear price impact function for a situation in which there is a large accumulation of orders near the market price and a very concave price impact function with lower levels of accumulation near the market price.